CAMPING AND THE DUTCH OVEN

 This is our Dutch oven.
 [Note: it doesn't have anything to do with you and your husband under a blanket].
-You can also see the handy dandy lid lifter that doubles as a fire poker.
-And of course, tongs which we use to move the coals around.
+You can also see the handy dandy lid lifter that doubles as a fire poker and tongs which we use to move the coals around.

 Key features of our dutch oven are: